dpnolan/pandemic/README.md

 Models in Jupyter notebook demonstrate how Markov Chain Monte Carlo models were estimated.

-Three main libraries were used PyMC and CmdPyStan for estimates

 COVID-19 data examples include
-*Influenza infection in a school in England, a common case-study for epidemic models *A simulated SIR model, which is then re-estimated.
+* Influenza infection in a school in England, a common case-study for epidemic models
+* A simulated SIR model, which is then re-estimated.
-*Irish case data from February to November 2020 used in the first run of IEMAG models used by the government
+* Irish case data from February to November 2020 used in modelling by the Irish Epidemiological Modelling Advisory Group (IEMAG) models used by NPHET and the Irish government

+Three main libraries were used
+PyMC to estimate
+CmdPyStan https://mc-stan.org/cmdstanpy/ for estimates as an interface to STAN https://mc-stan.org/ ArviZ for diagnostics

 The target audience includes individuals with some Python proficiency and an interest in epidemic modeling but limited prior experience.
 A key objective is to identify community members who have experience with similar models during the pandemic.